jerry81/codeingame/G04-code-royale/wood2/strategy.md

   - if no enemy knights on board - build knight - done
   - if enemy knights on board, build archer - done

-2.  limit the buildings to one of each type - first build knight rax then archer rax then tower
+2.  limit the buildings to one of each type - first build knight rax then archer rax then tower  - done
   - refactor - build seperate arrays for each building type - done
   - change game loop logic - build archer tower if it doesn't exist
   - build knight tower if it doesn't exist

-3.  when idle, have the queen stay behind towers
+3.  when idle, have the queen stay behind towers - done

+- new strategy works great but did lose to one person
+  - he agressively built barracks everywhere including into my base
+  - make the archer threshold higher - allow archers to outnumber enemy knights